scolladon/sfdx-git-delta/README.md

 sfdx force:source:deploy -p change-sources
 ```

-### Exclude some metadata only from destructiveChanges.xml:
+### Exclude some metadata only from destructiveChanges.xml

 The `--ignore [-i]` parameter allows you to specify an [ignore file](https://git-scm.com/docs/gitignore) to filter the
 element on the diff to ignore.
 SGD ignores every diff line matching the pattern from the ignore file specified in the `--ignore [-i]`. `package.xml` generation, `destructiveChanges.xml` generation and `--delta-generate` will ignore those lines.